Juuulie/TagImage/README.md

 	});
 &lt;/script&gt;</code></pre>

+<h1>Options</h1>

+<h3>removable</h3>
+If the user can delete tags on the picture. default value : true possible values : true/false

+<h3>updatable</h3>
+If the user can update tags on the picture. default value : true possible values : true/false

+<h3>notesize</h3>
+The square width/height.
+default value : "50px"
+possible values : an integer in px

+<h3>modeview</h3>
+To show/hide tags on mouseover/mouseout the picture. default value : true possible values : true/false

 <h3>On witch browsers does it work ?</h3>
 This plugin was tested on FF 12.0, Safari 5.1.5, Google Chrome 20.0.1132.11